DGP-Studio/Snap.Hutao.Docs/docs/en/advanced/exceptions.md

 If you are using a network proxy, please check if you have [unlocked Windows container Loopback limit](FAQ.md)

+## Error Downloading PIC Resources

+The failure to download a small portion of static image resources will not significantly degrade the experience of Snap Hutao.
+The client will automatically re-download any missing image resources as needed.

+### `Received an unexpected EOF or 0 bytes from the transport stream.` / Response stream does not contain valid content type

+This issue may be triggered by many factors such as hitting download limits or network fluctuations.
+You can close the client and wait for a moment, then, try downloading again, or attempt to switch your network connection.

 ## Error Finding Required Modules

 When user launching game with unlock frame-rate feature on, the game may be failed to be launched with the following error shows up: